kuzzleio/kourou/templates/app-scaffold/ts/README.md

 _An application running with [Kuzzle](https://github.com/kuzzleio/kuzzle)_

+## Development

-## Installation and run
+### Installation

 Requirement:
- - Node.js >= 12
- - NPM >= 6
  - Docker
  - Docker-Compose

-First, install [Kourou](https://github.com/kuzzleio/kourou), the Kuzzle CLI: `npm install -g kourou`

-Then you need to start the services used by Kuzzle, Elasticsearch and Redis.
-You can run those services in the background with the following command: `kourou app:start-services`

-Finally you can start your application with `kourou app:run`.

-Under the hood this command simply run Node.js with Typescript as following: `node -r ts-node/register app.ts`
+First you need to install dependencies.
+You can use the `npm run install:docker` to install dependencies from inside the container.

+### Run

+You can use the `npm run dev:docker` to run the application with it's dependencies.

+The application will be reloaded on code change.